worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 These guidelines assumes that you:

 1. Have a basic knowledge of SurveyCTO or ODK
+1. Have access to a SurveyCTO server.
+You can set up a trial here (link)
 1. Have SurveyCTO Desktop installed on your computer
 1. Have a password manager that can handle secure notes (most do, here are our guidelines for setting up Last Pass) (add link to guidelines in this repo)